 Basic Employment refers to jobs that are created among employers where at least 51% of the employer’s revenues are derived from the sales of goods and services outside of the service area.
-This is an important concept in economic development because when revenue generated by basic employers is directed to pay wages or salaries to local workers, or to pay for services and supplies sourced locally, then it serves to create a mulitplier effect, generating additional spinoff employment in the area.
+This is an important concept in economic development because when most of the revenue generated by basic employers is directed to pay wages or salaries to local workers, or to pay for services and supplies sourced locally, then it serves to create a mulitplier effect, generating additional spinoff employment in the area.

 Basic Industry – also known as Primary Industry or Basic Manufacturing is a company or group of companies that sell or export a majority of their products or services outside a geographic area thereby “importing” new dollars into the local economy and subsequently contributing to the wealth of the community.

 Blanket Mortgage – A single mortgage covering more than one piece of property.